cristianmihok/ghpage/README.md

 # helo-world
-Github up and go tutorial repository
+Github up and go tutorial repository.
+These are the first chages made to this file.